 - Go to the bottom of the page to find the Deactivate link.

-There are also links if you just want to change your name, use your current name with a different account, or download your Twitter data.
+There are also links if you just want to change your username, use your current name or email address with a different account, or download your Twitter data.
 This last one is always a good idea before you delete any account; here’s the link.

 Deactivate your Twitter account in the Twitter app